talkable/talkable-ruby/TUTORIAL.md

----
-title: Referral Marketing with the Talkable Gem

-language_tabs: # must be one of https://git.io/vQNgJ

-toc_footers:
-  - This document is open source
-  - Questions? <a href='https://stackoverflow.com/questions/tagged/ruby-on-rails'>Ask on Stack Overflow</a>
-  - Have fixes? <a href='https://github.com/RailsApps/talkable-referral-marketing-gem'>Edit the GitHub repo</a>
-  - Want more? <a href='http://docs.talkable.com/'>See the Talkable Docs</a>

-includes:

-search: true
----

 # Referral Marketing with the Talkable Gem

-**by Daniel Kehoe**

-_Last updated 24 May 2018_

 ## Introduction

-> Copy and paste from this "code column" to build a demo application in less than ten minutes.
-Read the adjacent column for explanation and details.

-This is the second of two tutorials that introduce referral marketing with [Talkable](https://www.talkable.com/).
+This is the third of three tutorials that introduce referral marketing with [Talkable](https://www.talkable.com/).
 Referral marketing is a powerful sales driver for SaaS and ecommerce sites.
 Talkable is a referral marketing platform that supports the complex requirements of the largest and most sophisticated SaaS and ecommerce sites.
 The [first tutorial](https://railsapps.github.io/talkable-referral-marketing-basics/) introduces basic concepts using the Talkable JavaScript integration library.
 This tutorial introduces the Talkable API and the Talkable Ruby gem.

 Read the [first tutorial](https://railsapps.github.io/talkable-referral-marketing-basics/) to grasp the basic concepts you'll need to know to use the Talkable platform.
 This tutorial shows how to build an application with the same functionality as the first tutorial application, but instead of using the JavaScript integration library you'll use the Ruby gem and the Talkable API.

+The [second tutorial](https://railsapps.github.io/talkable-referral-marketing-gem/) is an older version of this one before we added an example campaign on account creation and corresponding generators in the gem.
+The second tutorial has more details about what happens under the hood and could still be interesting for this reason.

+This third tutorial will mature partly into self-serve users landing page and partly into our documentation in a course of several next releases.

 ## Requirements

 You'll need Ruby 2.3+ and Rails 5.0+.
 You can integrate Talkable in your existing project right away, but a fresh Rails 5 app will also do just fine.
 You'll need only beginner skills as a Rails developer to follow this tutorial.

-## Talkable Fundamentals

-See the [first tutorial](https://railsapps.github.io/talkable-referral-marketing-basics/) for an introduction to basic concepts.

 ## Create an Account